This site requires a more recent version of Adobe Flash Player to function properly.

 - Other economic factors

 - Crude oil prices has more than doubled since January 2009 to more than $100 per barrel.
 As global demand picks up, commodity prices are likely to remain firm in the future.
+This will inhibit Ford's ability to offer greater incentives.

 - The automotive industry is going to experience a combination of pricing pressure from raw material costs and changes in consumer buying habits.

 - Higher fuel prices discourage sales of SUVs, and trucks that aren’t very fuel efficient and indirectly impact Ford’s revenues.
-Considering that trucks constitute more than 60% of Ford’s sales in the US, this is likely to be a dampener.
+Considering that trucks constitute more than 60% of Ford’s sales in the U.S., this is likely to be a dampener.

 How Does Trefis Modelling Work?